Surfers' heroic effort to save knocked-out skydiver 1km out to sea at night on jetski

 The parachute the woman was still attached to dragged in the ocean currents off Muriwai Beach and they had almost capsized several times as they drifted with the engine off.

-"It took three or four goes to really get her centred on the seat, and we nearly tipped the jet ski a couple of times," Mopeth told the Herald.
+"It took three or four goes to really get her centred on the seat, and we nearly tipped the jet ski a couple of times," Morpeth told the Herald.

 "I was holding her head just low enough to get the water out, turning it to the side.
 I thought potentially we could have saved her."